EvanHahn/evanhahn-dot-com/_posts/2019-09-14-gotchas-with-express-query-parsing-and-how-to-avoid-them.md

     curl 'http://localhost:3000/'
     # => No name provided!

-Unfortunately, we can still crash this code; let's see how.
+Unfortunately, we can still crash this code.
+Let's see how.

 The surprise
 ============

-What if we send the `name` parameter not once, but twice:
+What if we send the `name` parameter not once, but twice?

     curl 'http://localhost:3000/?name=Bing&name=Bong'
     # => TypeError: req.query.name.toUpperCase is not a function